amreus/amreus.github.io/about.markdown

 permalink: /about/
 ---

-Short posts about whatever holds my attention at the moment.
+Short posts about whatever's on my mind.